Minuscule 11: Description

-The text is divided according to the κεφάλαια (chapters), whose numbers are placed at the margin, and their τιτλοι (titles) at the top of the pages.
-There is also another division according to the shorter the Ammonian Sections (in Mark 233 sections, the last in 16:7), whose numbers are placed at the margin, with references to the Eusebian Canons (written below Ammonian Section numbers).
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections (233in Mark, the last in 16:7), whose numbers are placed at the margin, with references to the Eusebian Canons written below the Ammonian Section numbers.

-It contains the Eusebian Canon tables, placed before each Gospel, and portraits of the Evangelists.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type, but there are some Alexandrian readings.
-Kurt Aland placed it in Category V.

-According to the Claremont Profile Method it represents textual family Π^{b} in Luke 1, and K^{x} in Luke 10 and Luke 20.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type, but there are some Alexandrian readings.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual family Π^{b} in Luke 1, and K^{x} in Luke 10 and Luke 20.

 History

-The manuscript was dated by C. R. Gregory to the 12th century.
-Currently it is dated by the INTF to the 14th-century.

-It was in private hands, and belonged to the Archbishop of Reims Le Tellier (1671–1710), like codices 10, 13.
+The earliest history of the manuscript is unknown.
+It was in private hands, and belonged to the Archbishop of Reims Le Tellier (1671–1710), as were the codices Minuscule 10 and, 13.
+It was used by philologist and textual critic Ludolph Kuster in his edition of the Greek New Testament (as Paris 4).

-It was used by Kuster in his edition of the Greek New Testament (as Paris 4).
-The manuscript was examined by Scholz.
-It was examined and described by Paulin Martin.
-C. R. Gregory saw the manuscript in 1885.
+The manuscript was examined by biblical scholar Johann M. A. Scholz.
+It was examined and described by scholar Paulin Martin.
+Biblical scholar Caspar René Gregory saw the manuscript in 1885.

-The codex is located at the Bibliothèque nationale de France (Gr.
-121.122) in Paris, which has images of the entire manuscript on its website.
+The manuscript was dated by Gregory to the 12th century.
+The manuscript is currently dated by the INTF to the 14th century.
+It is presently housed at the National Library of France (shelf number Gr.
+121.122) in Paris.